 Why This Matters

 This unit builds on the agent definition and registration framework from the prior unit and covers the detailed rules the exam loves to test.
 Expect questions on the fine distinctions: When does paying an employee destroy the issuer exclusion?
-What is the difference between a 10-day and 30-day Form U4 amendment deadline?
+When must an agent promptly update a filing that has become materially inaccurate?
 Can the Administrator suspend an agent without a hearing?
-What accounts does FINRA Rule 3210 cover?
+When is an agent of an excluded broker-dealer relieved from registering in a state?

 These topics are tested both as standalone questions and as part of scenario-based questions requiring you to identify violations.
 Mastering the exclusions, deadlines, and procedural rules here is essential for the 8 questions that come from this chapter.